 The Role of Dopamine

 What is the role of dopamine?
 Dopamine is a neurochemical that causes activity in the brain.
 It is what the reward system operates on.
 It has various functions.
-It is the ‘go-get-it’ neurochemical that drives us to stimuli or rewards and behaviours that we need for survival: food, sex, bonding, avoiding pain etc. It is also a signal that makes us move.
+Dopamine is the ‘go-get-it’ neurochemical that drives us to stimuli or rewards and behaviours that we need for survival.
+Examples are food, sex, bonding, avoiding pain etc. It is also a signal that makes us move.
 For instance, people with Parkinson’s Disease do not process enough dopamine.
 This shows up as jerky movements.
 Repeated spurts of dopamine ‘strengthen’ neural pathways to make us want to repeat a behaviour.
 It is a key factor in how we learn anything.

 It is very carefully balanced in the brain.
 The major theory about dopamine’s role is the incentive-salience theory.
 It’s about wanting, not liking.
 The feeling of pleasure itself comes from natural opioids in the brain that produce a feeling of euphoria or a high.
 Dopamine and opioids work together.
 People with schizophrenia tend to have an overproduction of dopamine and this can lead to mental storms and extreme emotions.
 Think Goldilocks.
 Balance.
 Bingeing on food, alcohol, drugs, porn etc strengthens those pathways and can lead to addiction in some.